julioespin/julioespin.github.io/Healthcare_Analysis.md

 ### Is there any correlation between the number of days stayed in the hospital to the number of lab procedures ordered?

-To answer the next question, I first designated a range of values that would be assigned to a patient based on the number of procedures that they had.
+To answer the next question, I first assgined a category patients based on the number of procedures that they had.
 Lab procedures ranged from:

  - 0-24 as Few
  - 25-54 as Average